Jose Herrera Player Props: Diamondbacks vs. Mariners

 Jose Herrera At The Plate

-- In 24 games played this year, he has not hit a long ball.
+- In 25 games played this season, he has not hit a home run.

-- In five games this year, Herrera has picked up an RBI, with more than one RBI once.
+- Herrera has driven in a run in five games this year (20.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.